Last edited 05/17/2022

 Is Shona Maddocks accepting new clients?

 Yes, Shona Maddocks accepts insurance, including Aetna, Harvard Pilgrim Healthcare, Medicaid, Medicare, Optum, UMR and UnitedHealthCare (UHC).

 What types of therapy does Shona Maddocks offer?

-Shona Maddocks offers therapy for individuals.
+Shona Maddocks offers therapy for groups and individuals.

 Does Shona Maddocks offer in-person appointments?

 No, but people in Connecticut can book Shona Maddocks for virtual appointments (teletherapy).